mcdexio/mai-tokenized-position-protocol/README.md

 ## Contracts

-This project is still developing.
+The project is still under development.